 Your dream of tent life, fully legal and embraced by nature, is within reach.

 While tent cities exist, they can be unsafe and temporary.
-For a secure start to tent life, consider renting space in a private backyard, ensuring amenities like a bathroom are nearby.
+For a secure start to long term tent living, consider renting space in a private backyard, ensuring amenities like a bathroom are nearby.
 Remember, comfort in tent living varies with your resources and personal circumstances.
 You can also check other options like tiny house off-grid.

 Benefits of Living in a Tent